multiii/YouTubeDroid/README.md

 I believe the bot is still in a pretty early state, and I have quite a lot of features planned.
 Some of them are:

-- Adding a command to easily traverse through videos in an playing (using an embed)
+- Adding a command to easily traverse through videos in an playlist (using an embed)
 - Adding channel search
 - Adding custom search for 4k, 360 and Live videos
 - Adding recommendations after the end of a video ..and much more